CESSS - Center for Environmental and Sustainability Social Science

 Contact

-Environmental and climate problems pose serious challenges to contemporary society.
-Scientific research and policy institutions, such as the United Nations, have emphasized the need for social change and sustainable transformation.
-Social science research contributes to this movement with crucial knowledge and expertise necessary for the transformation of society towards a sustainable future.
+Environmental- and climate problems pose serious challenges to society and the need for social change and sustainable transformation has been emphasized by science as well as policy institutions such as the United Nation.
+Social science research contributes with crucial knowledge and expertise necessary for a transformation of society towards a sustainable future.

-The Center for Environmental and Sustainability Social Science (CESSS) constitutes a platform that brings together and creates synergies between environmental and sustainability researchers within sociology, psychology, and political science.
-We also collaborate with adjacent social science disciplines to strengthen social science research about environmental and sustainability issues.
-CESSS emerges from a long history of initiatives and collaborations within the social sciences at Örebro University which laid a solid foundation for the platform’s multidisciplinary collaboration.
+The Center for Environmental and Sustainability Social Science (CESSS) constitute a platform that brings together and creates synergies between environmental and sustainability researchers within the social sciences.
+The aim is to strengthen social science research about environmental and sustainability issues at Örebro University.
+CESSS emerges from a long history of initiatives and collaborations within the social sciences at Örebro University that lays a solid foundation for the environment’s multidisciplinary collaboration.

 CESSS works to enable a constructive and inclusive research environment that facilitates long-term research collaboration and development across disciplinary boundaries.
-CESSS is led by Karin Gustafsson (sociology), Erik Hysing (political science), and Maria Ojala (psychology).
+CESSS is led by Karin Gustafsson, associate professor in sociology, and Carolin Zorell, associate professor in political science.

 CESSS’s work includes:

-- Supporting the development of multi-disciplinary research projects and high-quality programs.
+- To support the development of multi-disciplinary research projects and programs of high quality.

-- Facilitating research collaborations in the field of environmental and sustainability studies, among both university researchers and external actors.
+- To facilitate research collaborations in the field of environmental and sustainability studies, among both university researchers and external actors.

-- Arranging internal CESSS conferences and international research workshops.
+- To arrange internal CESSS conferences and international research workshops.

-- Organizing a multi-disciplinary seminar series open to researchers from disciplines other than sociology, psychology political science, as well as for practitioners with an interest in environmental and sustainability social science.
+- To organize a multi-disciplinary seminar series open for researchers from other disciplines than sociology, psychology political science, as well as for practitioners with an interest in environmental and sustainability social science.
 More information on this will be posted here later.

 Researchers